janvi33/janvi33/README.md

 ## About Me

 - 🎓 Master of Science in Computer Science from Binghamton University
-- 💻 Proficient in React.js, HTML, CSS, and JavaScript
+- 💻 Proficient in Python, React.js, HTML, CSS, and JavaScript
 - 📚 Always learning and staying updated with the latest trends in web development

 ## What I Do